Our specialties

 Long case reporting

-There is no change to the format, exam structure, or content of this component.
-It will continue to be six cases, each of which requires a report.
+There has been no change to the format, exam structure, or content of this component.
+It continues to be six cases, each of which requires a report.
 Each case may comprise multiple modalities and sequences.
 Brief case histories and other relevant clinical data for each case are provided.

 Candidates responses are recorded in a standard format: